tenso/companies/README.md

 # TODO

 ## Prio ##
-* overview loses item focus on leave!
-* dont use means for ev!

 * aId and maId related in companies gets set to 1 on adding new rows
-* save resets scroll in analysis and magic, and more?
 * CompanyAnalysisDeligate and MagicFormulaDeligate shares base
 * remove DataMenu new/delete; put in respective page; keep willDelete etc